Beauty: Objectivism and subjectivism

 The problem with both the objectivist and the subjectivist position in their extreme form is that each has to deny some intuitions about beauty.
 This issue is sometimes discussed under the label "antinomy of taste".
 It has prompted various philosophers to seek a unified theory that can take all these intuitions into account.
 One promising route to solve this problem is to move from subjective to intersubjective theories, which hold that the standards of validity of judgments of taste are intersubjective or dependent on a group of judges rather than objective.
 This approach tries to explain how genuine disagreement about beauty is possible despite the fact that beauty is a mind-dependent property, dependent not on an individual but a group.
 A closely related theory sees beauty as a secondary or response-dependent property.
 On one such account, an object is beautiful "if it causes pleasure by virtue of its aesthetic properties".
 The problem that different people respond differently can be addressed by combining response-dependence theories with so-called ideal-observer theories: it only matters how an ideal observer would respond.
 There is no general agreement on how "ideal observers" are to be defined, but it is usually assumed that they are experienced judges of beauty with a fully developed sense of taste.
 This suggests an indirect way of solving the antinomy of taste: instead of looking for necessary and sufficient conditions of beauty itself, one can learn to identify the qualities of good critics and rely on their judgments.
 This approach only works if unanimity among experts was ensured.
 But even experienced judges may disagree in their judgments, which threatens to undermine ideal-observer theories.

 Conceptions

-Various conceptions of the essential features of beautiful things have been proposed but there is no consensus as to which is the right one.